cailleach1310/ares-d6system-plugin/README.md

 ## Configuration
 After installation, you should check the d6system config files below and make adjustments where necessary.
 The keys in the configuration files are explained below.

 ### d6system_misc.yml
 #### achievements
-There are two achievements defined, *d6_roll* for making a roll for the first time, and *d6_fate_spent* for spending a fate point on a roll.
+There are three achievements defined, *d6_roll* for making a roll for the first time, *d6_fate_spent* for spending a fate point on a roll, and *d6_cp_spent* for spending a char point to add another die to the roll.

+#### cp_cron
+Configuration for the cron job that handles the automatic character points raise of characters.

 #### extranormal_blurb
 Chargen info about extranormal attributes and skills.

+#### max_char_hoard
+Maximum character points that can be stored on a character.

+#### max_fate_hoard
+Maximum fate points that can be stored on a character.

+#### periodic_cp
+Amount of character points that are gained with each run of the cron job.

+#### roll_max_dice
+If you want to have a house rule on your game, limiting dice for ability roles, you need to enter the limit here.
+Examples: "10D" or "6D+2".
+If you don't want to have a limit, leave this entry at the default "{}".
+Additional modifiers will still apply.

 #### sheet_columns
 This is where you can customize the columns of the sheet, allowing you to arrange attribute-skill-blocks to optimize the look of the sheet.
 This affects both the in game sheet and the webportal sheet.
 Please note: Only those extranormal skills and attributes will be listed that have actually been learned.
 Also: "Extranormal" instead of attribute name will list the extranormal attributes and respective skills as one block.

 #### show_sheet
 Here you can toggle visibility of the sheet for other players.

-#### cp_cron
-Configuration for the cron job that handles the automatic character points raise of characters.

-#### periodic_cp
-Amount of character points that are gained with each run of the cron job.

-#### max_char_hoard
-Maximum character points that can be stored on a character.

-#### max_fate_hoard
-Maximum fate points that can be stored on a character.

 ### d6system_attrs.yml